icehousesf/exchange-migration/index.md

 ## Updates:

+*Tuesday 9/20/16:*

+1. Dirsync completed last night and validated cptestuser1,2,4,8 successfully.
+Those accounts can access PFs now.
+Reconfigured sgtestuser5,6, ran dirsync and validated successfully.
+Created a new test user cptestuser12 by following the steps provided by Microsoft support and validated successfully as well.
+Question:  Should we do more testing with the migrated users?
+2. Working on issue #3.
+Per Winoto, the federation trust certificate is probably no longer an issue.
+Tried to reconfigure the federation trust in on-prem admin center but was unsuccessful.
+It failed needing TXT record for the domain.
+3. Discussed with Hugo/Collin/Breon/Beatrice on hybrid deployment protocols, ports and endpoints.
+One thing brought up was the primary SMTP address needs to be equal as UPN.
+Mofidied the primary SMTP address of pwmtest20 from @stores.xxxxx.com to @wsgc.com.
+Mentioned the TXT record issue in the meeting.
+Will send Hugo the TXT records.
+Should we open a case with Microsoft to fix the free/busy issue?

 *Monday 9/19/16:*

 1. Continued working on issue #2.
 Fixed test accounts (cptestuser3 and cptestuser7) by configuring the ExchangeGUID and the X500 address.
 We configured (cptestuser1, cptestuser2, cptestuser4, cptestuser8) and kicked off the full dirsync.